Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 So, can PRT help you?

-PRT can treat chronic symptoms, whether those symptoms have carried on after an initial structural injury healed or it was unclear what caused symptoms in the first place.
+PRT is for treating chronic symptoms, whether those symptoms have carried on after an initial structural injury healed or it was unclear what caused them in the first place.

-No matter where you feel your symptoms in your body, if doctors can’t identify a straightforward, physical cause with a corresponding medical treatment that acts directly upon that cause, there is a good chance the process is taking place in the brain and that we can do something about it with PRT.
+No matter where you feel your symptoms in your body, if doctors can’t identify a straightforward, physical cause with a corresponding medical treatment that acts directly upon that cause with success, there is a good chance the process is taking place in the brain and we can do something about it with PRT.

-Chronic conditions research suggests strong evidence of having a “primary” component – and therefore that PRT can help with – include:
+Chronic conditions research suggests have a “primary” component—and therefore that PRT can help with—include:

 Chronic tendonitis